Skip to content

 Infra Provisioning100% autonomousManual deploys

-Setup & Hacks: aws q developer install; q-agent create –type security –infra lambda.
+Setup & Hacks: Check AWS documentation for correct installation commands and authentication steps.
 Pro move: Hybrid with CodeWhisperer for autocomplete boosts.
 AWS lock-in caveat, but ROI for cloud teams?
 Insane.

 Link: Amazon Q Developer